-These quick and immersive paid internships give trans and cis women early on in their computing studies work experience and a tech-industry résumé credential that can help them land their first tech internship.
+These quick and immersive paid internships target students early on in their computing studies, providing work experience and a tech-industry résumé credential that can help them land their first tech internship.
 Sprinternships™ are designed by the organizations that host them, so each experience is unique.
 All Sprinternships™ are built around several common features: Tackling a real business challenge while immersed in a host company’s culture; Strengthening a professional network and connections in the tech community; Working in a team of peers to help build collaboration skills and confidence.

 The Guild Program is a low-risk, high-reward chance to explore tech.
 In one to two weeks, students will gain hands-on experience tackling a real-life challenge tailored relevant to themselves or their communities, with the help and support of tech professionals.
 Guild is a free and low-risk way to for students to build community and explore if tech is a good fit — no prior experience necessary.